BiomasBR/prodes-caatinga/README.md

-PRODES-Caatinga experiments and pipelines developed using the SITS package
+Prodes-Caatinga experiments and pipelines developed using the SITS package
 ================

 <img src="./docs/figures/biomasbr_logo.jpg" align="right" height="100" width="100"/>

-This repository brings together reproducible experiments and processing pipelines from the PRODES-Caatinga project, developed using the SITS package.
+This repository brings together reproducible experiments and processing pipelines from the Prodes-Caatinga project, developed using the SITS package.
 Its purpose is to clearly and systematically document the adopted workflows, providing references for experimentation, validation, and methodological improvements, while supporting reproducibility and the continuous